 For decades, with support from our donors, Yosemite has partnered with the California Conservation Corps (CCC) to engage young adults (ages 18–25) in much-needed trail projects, as they spend a season working with and learning from world-class National Park Service crews.

-During five months of living and working in the park, corps members improve dozens of miles of hiking terrain, starting in more developed frontcountry areas and then moving into the wilderness.
+While living and working in the park, corps members improve dozens of miles of hiking terrain, starting in more developed frontcountry areas and then moving into the wilderness.
 They clear brush and fallen logs; repair damage, such as rain-carved ruts and failing tread; and construct rock walls, steps and drainage features — all while building teamwork and deep connections to the natural world.

 CCC crews play a key role in ensuring Yosemite’s trails can provide safe, enjoyable hiking experiences.
 Their work also helps prevent erosion, protect trailside vegetation, and encourage people to stay on designated routes, so they don’t inadvertently trample plants and soil.